 Common Air Conditioning System problems and how to know when it’s time to call Restivo’s for repair

 It finally happened: the cold has dissipated and the hot weather has arrived.
 Time to fire up the air conditioning!
 After months of hibernation, your air conditioning system may not seem to be working as well as it did last year.
-How do you know what’s wrong with it and when it’s time to call in the pros?
+At this point, it might be time to call in the professionals and invest in Air Conditioning Repair; you don’t want to be spending those hot months without air conditioning!
+But how do you know what’s wrong with it and when it’s time to call in the pros?

 For this post, we’ll be focusing on a big problem: The air conditioning system will not turn on

 Potential causes: This is a tough one as there can be so much going on with a system that may cause it not to fire up, and it’s going to be next to impossible to diagnose exactly what’s going on without coming out to inspect the unit, but here are a few possible causes:

 But there are a few things YOU can do to possibly solve this issue before calling a technician.

 Step 1: Make sure the thermostat is set to “cool”